1codingguy/fcc-frontend-projects/drum-machine/README.md

   - the name of the playing instrument sound;
   - the kind instrument after toggling the `bank` button;
   - the volume level after adjusting the volume slide bar, which fades out after one second.
-- A power button that disable the slide bar and all the buttons when toggled to off.
+- A power button that disables the volume slide bar and all the buttons/ keypads when toggled off.

 ## What are the objectives of this clone?

 1. The primary goal is to get all of the tests to pass as this project is part of the "Front End Development" curriculum on freeCodeCamp.
 2. Get the app to look as close to the original design as possible.
-   - As I am not experience in UI design I reckon it's better to clone an existing one instead of designing something that doesn't look good.
+   - As I am not experienced in UI design I reckon it's better to clone an existing one instead of designing something that doesn't look good.

-## Things learnt and reviewed in the process:
+## Things learnt in the process:

-1. How to render an empty space: `<span>&nbsp;&nbsp;</span>` is needed for the display panel when there's nothing to display, otherwise the width of the display panel gets squashed since there's nothing in the container. ([Reference link](https://stackoverflow.com/questions/46656476/rendering-empty-space-in-react))
+#### Dynamically store reference to an element with `ref` attribute

-2. Listen to key down event with a combination of `useEffect()` and `document.addEventListener()`. ([Reference link](https://stackoverflow.com/questions/37440408/how-to-detect-esc-key-press-in-react-and-how-to-handle-it/46123962))
+- To play the audio clip according to the keypad clicked/ pressed, we need to access the relevant `<audio>` element.

-3. How to play audio clip. ([Reference link](https://stackoverflow.com/questions/18826147/javascript-audio-play-on-click))
+- In the first version of build, I accessed the element with `document.getElementById()`, which is the "classic" approach in JavaScript.
+But read somewhere that such approach should be avoided in React.

-4. How to adjust playing volume. ([Reference link](https://stackoverflow.com/questions/33747398/html-audio-tag-volume))
+- The correct way in React to access DOM element is via `useRef()` hook.

-5. When pressing/ clicking a key in quick succession, how to restart playing the audio clip after each press/ click. ([Reference link](https://stackoverflow.com/questions/17636310/play-audio-and-restart-it-onclick))
+- When creating each keypad element, store a reference in the `audioRef` object via `ref` attribute in each `<audio>` element dynamically, like so: `ref={(element) => (audioRef.current[item.letter] = element)}`. ([Or see here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/Key.js#L22))

-## Problems encounter but not sure how to fix
+## Problem encounter but not sure how to fix:

 #### Unable to use "react-icons" for the freeCodeCamp logo.

-- With [react-icons](https://react-icons.github.io/react-icons/) the freeCodeCamp logo couldn't set as italic, also unable to get the font size right.
+- With [react-icons](https://react-icons.github.io/react-icons/) the freeCodeCamp logo couldn't be set as italic, also unable to get the font size right.
 - Need to use font-awesome CDN instead.

 ## What can be further improved?